owtf/user-docs/installation/advanced.rst

 ---------------------

 If your distro is not supported officially in the install script, the following packages might not have been installed by the install script.
-So please make sure you atleast have the mandatory packages installed.
-Almost all the packages can be obtained using package manager of any major distro
+So please make sure you at-least have the mandatory packages installed.
+Almost all the packages can be obtained using package manager of any major distro.

 Mandatory